JPacia3478/rshell/README.md

       the function then runs into a segmentation fault Ex. ( ls -a; echo hello && mkdir test || echo world; git status )
             - The first connector (;) is the same as the last (;)
+    - Sometimes it takes so far up to four tries to exit the shell.